DavidJCobb/NorthernUI/README.md

 # NorthernUI
 Source code for a DLL that modifies Oblivion's UI engine.
+The mod is currently available for distribution [on NexusMods](https://www.nexusmods.com/oblivion/mods/48577).

 ## Setup